 Etiology of Hypomagnesemia

 Magnesium depletion usually results from inadequate intake plus impairment of renal conservation or gastrointestinal absorption.
-There are numerous causes of clinically significant magnesium deficiency (see table Causes of Hypomagnesemia Causes of Hypomagnesemia ).
-Hypomagnesemia is common among hospitalized patients and frequently occurs with other electrolyte disorders, including hypokalemia Hypokalemia Hypokalemia is serum potassium concentration 3.5 mEq/L ( 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
-The most common cause is... read more and hypocalcemia Hypocalcemia Hypocalcemia is a total serum calcium concentration 8.8 mg/dL ( 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration 4.7 mg/dL ( 1.17... read more .
+There are numerous causes of clinically significant magnesium deficiency (see table ).
+Hypomagnesemia is common among patients who are hospitalized and frequently occurs with other electrolyte disorders, including hypokalemia Hypokalemia Hypokalemia is serum potassium concentration < 3.5 mEq/L (< 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
+The most common... read more and hypocalcemia Hypocalcemia Hypocalcemia is a total serum calcium concentration < 8.8 mg/dL (< 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration < 4... read more .
 Hypomagnesemia is related to decreased intake in patients with undernutrition Overview of Undernutrition Undernutrition is a form of malnutrition.
 (Malnutrition also includes overnutrition.)
-Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more or long-term alcohol use disorder Alcohol Use Disorders and Rehabilitation Alcohol use disorder involves a pattern of alcohol use that typically includes craving and manifestations of tolerance and/or withdrawal along with adverse psychosocial consequences.
+Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more or long-term alcohol use disorder Alcohol Use Disorder and Rehabilitation Alcohol use disorder involves a pattern of alcohol use that typically includes craving and manifestations of tolerance and/or withdrawal along with adverse psychosocial consequences.
 Alcoholism... read more .
 Decreased oral intake is frequently compounded by increased urinary excretion exacerbated by diuretic use, which increase urinary excretion of magnesium.

 Cisplatin can cause increased magnesium losses by the kidneys as well as generalized decrease in kidney function.
 Magnesium loses can be severe and persist despite discontinuation of cisplatin.
 Discontinuation of cisplatin is still recommended if signs of renal toxicity occur during therapy.